Passenger lifts and escalators

 Lifts provided for use by workers in workplaces are subject to the Lifting Operations and Lifting Equipment Regulations (LOLER).
 However, in most cases lifting equipment which is not provided for, or used by, people at work (eg stair lifts in private dwellings and platform lifts in shops used for customer access) will not be subject to either LOLER or PUWER.
 But businesses providing this equipment will have responsibilities for its safety (it will require routine maintenance and inspection).

-However, escalators and similar machines, platform and stair lifts, and all conventional passenger lifts must meet the requirements for safety and conformity of either the Machinery or Lift Directives in their design, construction and installation, when first brought into use.
-(Note: stair lifts, certain slow moving platform lifts (less that 0.15 m/s) and construction hoists come within scope of the Machinery Directive instead of the Lifts Directive).
+However, escalators and similar machines, platform and stair lifts, and all conventional passenger lifts must meet the requirements for safety and conformity of either the Supply of Machinery (Safety) Regulations 2008 or Lift Regulations 2016 in their design, construction and installation, when first brought into use.
+(Note: stair lifts, certain slow moving platform lifts (less than 0.15 m/s) and construction hoists come within scope of the Supply of Machinery (Safety) Regulations instead of the Lift Regulations).